angelnalu/lab-github-practice/README.md

 # lab-github-practice
-This is a repository for learning about GitHub features such as cloning, branching, and
+This is a repository for learning about GitHub features such as cloning...